Prediction of Multiscale Features Using Deep Learning-based Preconditioner-Solver Architecture for Darcy Equation in High-Contrast Media: Introduction

 \section{Introduction}

-Modeling porous media for subsurface fluid flow is of paramount importance for oil and gas exploration and development, as well as for predicting subsurface seepage.
-The actual porous media are often heterogeneous, necessitating the consideration of their intricate fracture systems during modeling.
-These fractures vary in size and orientation, leading to models that may span multiple scales.
-Within these scaled systems, the presence of minor fractures may lead to a decrease in the accuracy of large-scale models, while employing smaller-scale models can be excessively computationally expensive.
-Therefore, the use of multi-scale techniques is particularly necessary for modeling subsurface fluid flow in heterogeneous porous media.
+Modeling of porous media for subsurface fluid flow holds critical importance in hydrocarbon resource exploration and development, as well as in subsurface seepage prediction.
+Natural porous media systems frequently exhibit significant heterogeneity, requiring explicit representation of their complex fracture networks during geological modeling.
+These fracture systems demonstrate substantial variations in both spatial distribution and geometric characteristics, resulting in physical models that encompass multiple spatial scales.
+Within such multiscale systems, conventional large-scale modeling approaches often experience compromised accuracy due to the presence of subscale fractures, while exclusive reliance on fine-scale discretization becomes prohibitively computationally demanding.
+This inherent multiscale challenge necessitates the implementation of specialized multiscale techniques for effective simulation of fluid transport phenomena in heterogeneous porous formations.